Luis Argemí y de Martí: Family and youth

 The surname of Argemí appeared in Catalonia already in the early modern era, yet there is close to nothing known about Luis's distant ancestors.
 In the mid-19th century one branch of the family counted among the local Manresa bourgeoisie; in the 1840s its representatives were noted as stakeholders in the textile company Argemí, Gallifa i Companyia, though in the 1860s they went separate way and set up their own business.
 The Argemí Gali brothers owned in Manresa a mid-size fiber and fabric factory, known as Pont Vell or Sant Pau; since 1875 they operated also a related hydro plant, powering their textile machinery and located at the banks of the Cardener river.
 One of the brothers and the father of Luis, Luis Argemí Galí, practiced also as a lawyer, noted as "abogado, propietario y fabricante".
-None of the sources consulted provides any information on Luis' mother, María del Pilar Martí Miralles, except that she died in 1905; it is neither known whether apart from Luis the couple - living in Manresa - had any other children.
+None of the sources consulted provides any information on Luis' mother, María del Pilar Martí Miralles, except that she died in 1905; the couple - living in Manresa - had a daughter, Mercedes Argemí de Martí.
+Mercedes married Jose Figueras Nogues.
+The couple had one son Santiago Figueras Argemí.
+Mercedes died soon after giving birth to her son due to birth related complications.